 The AIS Program offers numerous types of educational opportunities that allow citizens to help in the fight against their spread.
 Through seminars, workshops, and trainings, Teatown is empowering more citizens to be on the lookout for new infestations and help prevent established infestations from spreading.
-Check out upcoming events below, as well as ongoing opportunities:

 - Assist the Crew: New York has over 500 priority lakes, all which need to be mapped!
 Help us at any of the scheduled survey days this season.
 Perfect for those who don't have access to their own boats and are interested in a group opportunity.

 - Adopt-a-Lake: Perfect for kayak/canoe recreational enthusiasts who would like to expand their activities on the water and give back!
 Adopt a lake to survey and monitor for AIS, for one season or long-term.
 If you're a part of a lake association, learn how to identify and report what's in your own backyard.

 - Shoreline Spotters: Be the first line of defense in AIS Rapid Response!
 Many invasions begin near boat launches; as a Shoreline Spotter, you can scope out and alert us of any new infestations by sampling from the shore.